TechBoutique/front-end-assessment-animelist/README.md

 Create a Anime Listing website using a public API https://jikan.moe/ .
 Make it as dope as possible.

 ### Screens:
 1. Home screen - This screen should show some random animes at first on opening website.
-It should have following features:
-    a.
 A search functionality to search among the anime.
 Give various options on search with various parameters as mentioned in the API Doc : https://docs.api.jikan.moe/#tag/anime/operation/getAnimeSearch
 2. Detailed View - On clicking on any search result it should show details of each anime searched using another end point.